hyosung11/Launch-School/Courses/JS129/practice_problems.md

 When we pass `turk.getDescription` as an argument to `logReturnVal`, we *remove the method from its context*.
 As a result, when we execute it as `func`, this points to the global object rather than `turk`.
 Since `global` doesn't have properties defined for `firstName`, `lastName`, or `occupation`, the output isn't what we expect.

 ### 15.2 Modify the program from the previous problem so that `logReturnVal` accepts an additional `context` argument.
-If you then run the program with `turk` as the context argument, it should produce the desired output.
+If you then run the program with `turk` as the context argument, it should produce the desired output

 ```js
 let turk = {